LastBotInc/nextjs-ai-webpage/docs/description.md

 # NextJS AI Webpage

 ## Overview
-A modern web application built with Next.js that integrates AI capabilities for image generation and optimization.
-The application serves as a platform for AI-powered web content creation and management.
+A modern web application built with Next.js that integrates AI capabilities for image generation, optimization, and web research.
+The application serves as a platform for AI-powered web content creation, research, and management.

 ## Core Use Cases
 1. AI Image Generation